eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Finish the CHIMERA doc
 - [ ] Read the data from TIMBER of the ion run on the 28th of september including beam size on BTVs and MWPC
-- [x] Do an FFT on the BLM008-ST samples by first converting the integral to a time series and then doing an FFT
 - [ ] Look at the BPM readout and MWPC readout at different energies
 - [ ] Perform quadrupole scans at 750 and 400 MeV/u